MEET THE AUTHOR

 which is the reason for the photo, but you can see the bulletin board in the background.

-I no longer have a bulletin board because, in 2018, they removed all of the math classrooms' bulletin boards and replaced them with large glass panels that we can write on with dry-erase markers!
+The bulletin board was removed in 2018 when they removed all of the math classrooms' bulletin boards and replaced them with large glass panels that can be written on with dry-erase markers!
 Read more about that in my Ideal Math Classroom blog post.

 My classroom circa 2019.
 The bulletin board is gone and